Welcome to the Psychobiography Group of the Psychohistory Forum

 • Connect with interested colleagues around the world to create a worldwide group, bringing together insights from different cultures, mindsets, perspectives, and theories

-• Organize research meetings online and in-person following the model of the Psychohistory Forum Work-in-Progress seminars in which a colleague or group of colleagues bring a draft paper of a psychobiographical research project to be read and contributed to by the participants
+• Continue to organize and sponsor research meetings online and in-person Work-in-Progress seminars in which a colleague or group of colleagues bring a draft paper of a psychohistorical or psychobiographical research project to be read and contributed to by the participants.

-• Facilitate the publication of psychobiographical articles and books
+• Facilitate the publication of psychohistorical and psychobiographical articles and books.

-• Focus on the coping mechanisms utilized in dealing with the crises and traumas of life
+• Focus on the developmental issues and the coping mechanisms utilized in dealing with the crises and traumas of life.

-• Cooperate and affiliate with other psychobiographical individuals and groups around the world
+• Cooperate and affiliate with other psychohistorical individuals and groups around the world.

-• Integrate younger colleagues into the leadership of psychobiographical and related organizations and publications
+• Integrate younger colleagues into the leadership of psychohistorical and related organizations and publications.

 Menu